 This is an organization where all conversations like this will be kept private and you feel comfortable enough to share personal information.

-The first question is: “Does my mental health problem affect my work?”
+The first question is: “Does my mental well-being problem affect my work?”
 And the second is: “If I share this, will I feel less stressed?”
 If your answer to both these questions is ‘no’ then it’s better to hold back because you don’t want to risk unnecessary negative consequences.”

 What should you do if you sense that a colleague isn’t doing so well and needs help?